milkbottledude/woodlands-jb_tracker/README.md

 This curve actually originated from a sigmoid.
 I was looking at different types of curve lines and their formulas, and the sigmoid caught my eye.
 Thanks to Graphs and Transformations from JC maths, I managed to invert the sigmoid about the y-axis and adjust its y-intercept, as well as its gradient (x coefficient), finally getting the formula of the perfect line: y = 1/1+e^^4(x-0.73)

-Using this formula, I coded splittingroad.py, which goes through every single bounding box's centre coordinate and subs it's x-coordinate into the formula.
+Using this formula, I coded splittingroad.py, which goes through every single bounding box's centre coordinate 📍 and subs it's x-coordinate into the formula 🧪.
 If the y value from the formula > the actual y-coordinate, that means the coordinate is below the line and belongs to the lane below the curve.

-I separated the coordinates into 2 different lists, then coloured the coordinates differently in Matplotlib (Fig 3.5).
+I separated the coordinates into 2 different lists, then coloured the coordinates differently in Matplotlib (Fig 3.5, which is further down below).

-Thats the TLDR of the first part of code in splittingroad.py, now I will explain how the whole thing works in detail part by part.
+Thats the TLDR of the first part of code in splittingroad.py, now I will explain how the whole thing works in detail part by part 🔍

 ```
 import os
 import matplotlib.pyplot as plt
 import numpy as np
 ```
-First I got imported the required packages:
+First I imported the required packages:
-- **os** for extracting and working with local files.
+- **os** for extracting and working with local files 🗂️
-- **matplotlib** to plot the coordinates in a graph
+- **matplotlib** to plot the coordinates in a graph 📊
-- **numpy** for its math functions, which we use to plot our sigmoid curve
+- **numpy** for its math functions 🔢 which we use to plot our sigmoid curve

 ```
 1   folder_path_template = r"C:\Users\Yu Zen\Documents\Coding\Project-JBridge\GCloud\coords_"